 Consider the following questions when discussing your antidepressant options if you’re nursing a baby:

 - Should I stay on the antidepressant I’m currently on or switch to a different one?

 - What are the possible side effects my newborn may experience if I stay on my current medication?

 - What are some of the possible side effects I can experience if I switch to a new antidepressant?

-- What are the possible side effects to my newborn if I switch medications?
+- What are the possible side effects for my newborn if I switch medications?

 - Should I consider changing my current dosage?

 - What are the consequences of stopping my antidepressants while I breastfeed?